 The reason depends on user system environment and configuration, and hence one solution may work for one user might not work for another one.
 Accordingly the different reason, we have put together all solution in the form of guide to resolve this issue for you.
 So let’s check out all solution one by one for windows 10 keyboard not working issue.
 Are you ready?

-Laptop Keyboard Not Working Windows 10: Fix It
+Laptop Keyboard Not Working on Windows 10 [SOLVED]

 Method 1: Check for your USB port- working or not

 Seldom a USB port can also stop working when upgrading Window version.
 Typically, it happens because of a driver problem.
 So always check for this problem first.